Chapter 16:

 Quantum Mage: I Alone Control All The Elements

-In a daze, I found myself dragging the body of a woman through a clearing that was quickly becoming a muddied bog.
+After convincing the teenager who I had no romantic interest in that touching a corpse would lead to various bloodborne diseases that no form of magic bullshit go could possibly cure, I found myself dragging the body of a woman through a clearing that was quickly becoming a muddied bog via rope.
 Thunderstorms clearly weren’t meant to occur in this area, and I was no environmental expert, but I had an ominous feeling about the fact there was no natural drainage around.
-Europeans would have mastered rice cultivation thousands of years ago if downpours like these were even semi-frequent, and a more responsible person would have explained the concept of ecology to the girl and begged her to stop the rain.
-But that person wasn’t going to be me, so I dutifully dragged the woman back without complaint—partially because I was still scared, mainly because I was totally confused—and I distracted myself from those thoughts by observing the sight of my hostage’s head making a nice line in the mud.
+Europeans would have mastered rice cultivation thousands of years ago if downpours like these were even semi-frequent, and a more responsible person would have explained the concept of ecology to the girl and begged her to go to the Saint (SAINT!) and ask him to stop the rain.
+But that person wasn’t going to be me—I decided I didn’t want anything to do with that girl ever again, so I dutifully dragged the woman back without complaint—partially because I was afraid of getting my ass beat, mainly because I was confused—and I distracted myself from those thoughts by observing the sight of my hostage’s head making a nice line in the mud.

 What the fuck was going on?

-I briefly wondered if the woman was dead or alive.
+I briefly wondered if the woman I was dragging was dead or alive.
 Then her head bounced over a rock with a loud crack.

 I never once wondered if the woman was dead or alive, the question never even crossed my mind.
 I was instead thinking of the girl who claimed to be “Princess Maelle”.
 My brain’s flow was split into three distinct streams, and each river was driving my thoughts in conflicting directions.